-The amount of money in your personal budget can be spent in one of three ways:
+The amount of money in your personal budget can be spent in one or more of three ways:

-1 A managed account: your personal budget allocation is held by the local authority and they arrange the services agreed in your care and support plan on your behalf.
+1 A managed account: your personal budget allocation is held by the local authority.
+They arrange the services agreed in your care and support plan on your behalf.